 Financially speaking, there’s a whole lot of goodness that has gone down in our household over the past year.
-I mean, seriously live-altering lifestyle changes that are preparing my wife and me to achieve financial independence and retire before I reach the ripe old age of
+I mean, seriously life-altering shit that prepared my wife and me to achieve financial independence and retire before I reached the age of

 Things are happening quickly for us and I think that I have begun taking for granted just how important some of these changes have been in setting us up for early retirement.
-Truth is, we’re on track to beat our goal, and it is definitely wise for me to keep my eye on what is getting us here.
+Truth is, we’re on track to beat our goal (we did, by a long shot), and it is definitely wise for me to keep my eye on what is getting us here.

 Of all the changes that my wife and I have made, I have taken the liberty of distilling them down into three main core areas of badassery that are driving us forward down this path to jobless bliss.
 It goes something like this:

-- First, we decided to prioritize our future.
+- First, we decided to prioritize (read: give a shit about) our future.

 - Second, we began saving nearly 70% of our combined income.